What Books to Read:

 - Lingua Franca's Breakthrough Books - The books that made revolutions in their disciplines (annotated bibliographies)

-- Universal Short Title Catalogue (USTC) - Database of all books published in Europe between the invention of printing and the end of the sixteenth century (c.
-1450-1600)
+- Universal Short Title Catalogue (USTC) - Database of all books published in Europe between the invention of moveable type printing and the end of the sixteenth century (1455-1600)

-- English Short Title Catalogue (ESTC) - Catalog of books published in Britain and its dependencies between 1473 and 1800.
+- English Short Title Catalogue (ESTC) - Catalog of books published in Britain and its dependencies from 1473, when printing was introduced in England, to 1800.
 Includes holdings information for libraries in the British Isles, North America, and elsewhere.
 This is a fabulous resource for anyone doing historical or literary research!
 (More about the ESTC)

 - National Bibliographic Register (IFLA)